 Take the following example, from Addison Gardner, an Edmond, Oklahoma-based insurance agent and broker.
 Say you have a $1,000 deductible.
 Someone breaks into your house and takes your iPad and your wallet.
-Since it probably would cost you less than $1,000 to replace those items, you shouldn’t file a claim because it would pay out nothing in the end.
+Since it would cost you less than $1,000 to replace those items, you shouldn’t file a claim.
+That's because it would pay out nothing in the end.
 Plus, it would add a "theft" claim to your claims report.

 “You’re better off just taking the loss and replacing it on your own,” Gardner advises.

 Cabral makes a similar recommendation if you're sure repair or replacement costs will be less than your deductible.
-Because if they are, “you won't recover a dime from your insurance company, but the claim will still go on your record and may put you in a higher risk category,” she explains.
+Because if they are, “you won't recover a dime from your insurance company.
+But the claim will still go on your record and may put you in a higher risk category,” she explains.
 As a result, “you’ll have to pay more for insurance, even if you didn't collect any benefits.”

 Is your homeowners deductible too high or too low?
 Compare home insurance quotes to find out how changing your homeowners deductible can lower your premium.

 What does “minor” mean in this instance?
 A Consumer’s Guide to Home Insurance says means the costs you want covered are “not much more than your deductible.”

 That advice squares with what David Bakke has learned over the years.
 “If your claim is small and not much more than your deductible, it's not worth it to file a claim,” says the insurance expert with MoneyCrashers.com.

 Cabra added, "If the damage is less than a few hundred dollars above your deductible, pay it out of pocket."